 “How does a parent identify their child as an Aboriginal student?
 What criteria are used?
 Why is this important?”

 A: The province provides funding to the district so we can deliver enhanced education programs and services for Aboriginal students.
 At registration, parents are given an opportunity to self identify as being of Aboriginal ancestry.
 In addition to self-identification, parents can opt in (or out) of receiving services from Aboriginal Education.
-For the 2017-18 school year, Surrey has 3147 students with Aboriginal background.
+From year to year, Surrey typically has in the neighbourhood of 3200 students with Aboriginal background.

 “Who can I call on to help me deliver content in my classroom?”

 A: Because it is part of the provincial curriculum, all teachers are entrusted with teaching Aboriginal content and perspectives in schools.
 Teachers are supported by our 3 Aboriginal Helping Teachers (two Elementary, one Secondary) who provide workshops, work with individual teachers and offer email support.
 District Cultural Facilitators can be booked as part of the “First Peoples in residence” program.
 While your AEA or ACYCW may have individual expertise to share, this is not part of their job expectations.

 Orange Shirt Day: What is Orange Shirt Day?
 Is every school doing it?
 What can I do with my students or at my school?